AthenaGaKill/Tripster-Coding-Ex/exercises.md

 [morsecode guide](https://en.wikipedia.org/wiki/Morse_code)

 ## exercise 10
-Write three functions that compute the sum of the numbers in a list using:
+Write two functions that compute the sum of the numbers in a list using:
 - a for-loop
-- a while-loop.
+- a while-loop

+## Exercise 10b
+comment on draw a diamond with * (located in the Finished folder)

 ## excercise 11
 Write a program that finds the longest palindromic substring of a given string.
 Try to be as efficient as possible!